 You might think the more expensive types of coffee will be good for you, but this isn’t the case.
 Arabica beans are typically less moldy than robusta beans.
 (Robusta is what you find in Folgers and cheap coffee.)
 But even expensive types of coffee are usually processed with methods that allow mold to grow.

 The natural process method is common in African coffee.
 This allows the beans to sit outside where they can collect bird feces and other debris.
 They mold.
 One of my favorite high end coffee roasters describes natural process beans as, “Delicious, flavorful, and psychedelic” because they affect how his brain works.

 Wet process is not much better.
 Here, coffee growers toss the beans into giant vats and add water, then let the beans spoil for a while (ferment) so it’s easier to remove the outer parts of the bean.
 What grows on each batch of beans is unpredictable, but it usually makes more toxins.

 Health “experts” enjoy vilifying coffee almost as much as saturated fat.
 The evidence is only conflicting if you don’t look at the whole picture.
 The truth is that the right kind of coffee is a health food.

 There is a large body of data showing people who drink coffee are healthier and live higher performance lives.
-Drinking coffee lowers your risk of stroke and diabetes.
 Coffee improves focus, memory recall, and exercise performance.
 Its also the largest source of antioxidants in the Standard American Diet.
 Coffee is a potent thermogenic which stimulates fat loss.
 In an upcoming post, I’ll explain how coffee grows muscles too.